DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <h3>Reactions</h3>
 <p>The flesh mound can take up to three reactions per round, though no more than one per turn.
 If it would lose its reactions and isn't incapacitated, it loses one reaction instead.</p>
 <p><strong><em>Squelch.</em></strong> In response to taking damage from a melee attack, the flesh mound attempts to grapple the attacker using their <strong><em>Slam.</em></strong></p>
-<p><strong><em>Roll.</em></strong> In response to taking damage from a ranged attack or spell, the flesh mound moves up to its speed directly toward or away from the attacker without provoking opportunity attacks.</p>
+<p><strong><em>Roll.</em></strong> In response to taking damage from a ranged attack or spell, the flesh mound moves up to its speed directly toward or away from the attacker without provoking opportunity attacks.
+If it moves toward the attacker, it can then immediately attempt to shove them.</p>
 </div><br>

 <div class="statblock">